+Syntax diag_suppress=tag[,tag,]

+Parameters tag The number of a diagnostic message, for example the message number Pe117

-Description Use this option to suppress certain diagnostic messages.
+Description × Use this option to suppress certain diagnostic messages.
 These messages will not be displayed.
 This option may be used more than once on the command line.
+Project>Options>C/C++ Compiler>Diagnostics>Suppress these diagnostics

+diag_warning

+Syntax diag_warning= tag [,tag,]

+tag

-X Project>Options>C /C++ Compiler>Diagnostics>Suppress these diagnostics -diag_warning Syntax diag_warning=t tag[,tag,] Parameters tag The number of a diagnostic message, for example the message number Pe826 Description 1 classify certain diagnostic messages as warnings.
-A warning omission that is of concern, but which will not cause the compiler command line.
+The number of a diagnostic message, for example the message number ${\tt Pe826}$

+Description Use this option to reclassify certain diagnostic messages as warnings.
+A warning indicates an error or omission that is of concern, but which will not cause the compiler to stop before compilation is completed.
+This option may be used more than once on the command line.